SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-10-19-updating-old-fbx-files-for-the-modern-era.markdown

 # Happy motoring

-Hope you found this little tidbit useful, I simply ran in to this while I was researching another fun area of MonoGame that is largely untapped, building Custom Content projects.&nbsp; I have blogged about this before but it is due an update with the release of MonoGame 3.4 and the upcoming 3.5 release.
+Hope you found this little tidbit useful, I simply ran in to this while I was researching another fun area of MonoGame that is largely untapped, building Custom Content projects.
+I have blogged about this before but it is due an update with the release of MonoGame 3.4 and the upcoming 3.5 release.